neilkimmett/articles/2013-11-07-nsformatter.md

 In order to prevent numbers from getting annoyingly pedantic (_"thirty-two point three three, repeating, of course..."_), make sure get a handle on `NSNumberFormatter`'s rounding behavior.

 The easiest way to do this, would be to `setUsesSignificantDigits:` to `YES`, and then set minimum and maximum number of significant digits appropriately.
-For example, a number formatter used for approximate distances in directions, would do well with significant dgitis to the tenths place for miles or kilometers, but only the ones place for feet or meters.
+For example, a number formatter used for approximate distances in directions, would do well with significant digits to the tenths place for miles or kilometers, but only the ones place for feet or meters.

 For anything more advanced, an `NSDecimalNumberHandler` object can be passed as the `roundingBehavior` property of a number formatter.